HKUST-Aerial-Robotics/open_quadtree_mapping/README.md

 <img src="https://latex.codecogs.com/svg.latex?\Large&space;d=\sqrt{x^2+y^2+z^2}" title="\Large depth_define" />

 **This branch uses opencv totally on CPU.
-If you need to speed up the image undistort step by using OpenCV with CUDA, please checkout to master branch**
+If you need to speed up the image undistort step by using OpenCV with CUDA, please checkout to ``master`` branch.**

 ## 1.0 Prerequisites
 + **Ubuntu** and **ROS**